Moumouls/next-atomic-gql/README.md

 ## Fetch GraphQL Schema from remote

-To design requests you can start a mocked server with playground: `yarn refresh-schema`
+Fetch the schema of the `Next Atomic Server` from `yarn refresh-schema`

 ## Mocked Server

-To design requests you can start a mocked server with playground: `yarn mocked-server`
+A mocked server with graphql playground is available at `http://localhost:1337/playground` or `http://localhost:1338/playground`
 You can find global mocks mocks in `graphql/mock/mocks.ts`

-## Start Next

 ### Full app dev

-First you need to start the mocked server: `yarn mocked-server` and in another shell window `yarn dev`
+Launch `yarn dev`
+A mocked server with graphql playground is available at `http://localhost:1337/playground` or `http://localhost:1338/playground`
+You can find global mocks mocks in `graphql/mock/mocks.ts`